mercurialminutes/mercurialminutes.github.io/index.md

 > “I use technology in order to hate it more properly.”
 > Nam June Paik

 Karin Valis is a freelance Berlin-based machine learning engineer and writer with a deep passion for everything occult and weird.
 Her work focuses mainly on finding conceptual resonances between the latest machine learning technology and the esoteric.
 She writes [Mercurial Minutes](https://mercurialminutes.substack.com/) and hosts monthly meetings of an online coven  [Gnostic Technology](https://gnostic.technology/).
-She is the AI architect behind Khora algorithm by [Palinode Productions](https://www.palinode.productions/), a platform for Deep Learning Philosophy.
+She is the AI architect behind Khora algorithm by [Palinode](https://www.palinode.org/), a platform for Deep Learning Philosophy.
 She developed several occult algorithm prototypes, co-hosted a podcast, co-founded a fake startup, published zines and designed a tarot deck.

 # Occult